2023 Best Communication & Journalism Schools in the Southeast Region

 Full Communication & Journalism at University of Arkansas Report

-Roanoke College came in at #20 in this year’s edition of the Best Communication & Journalism Schools in the Southeast Region ranking.
-Roanoke is a small private not-for-profit school located in the suburb of Salem.
+Roanoke College landed the #20 spot in the 2023 rankings for the best communication and journalism programs.
+Roanoke is a small private not-for-profit school located in the medium-sized suburb of Salem.

 After completing their degree, communication and journalism graduates from Roanoke carry an average student debtload of $26,391.

-North Carolina State University ranked #21 on this year’s Best Communication & Journalism Schools in the Southeast Region list.
+North Carolina State University did quite well in this year’s ranking of the best schools for communication and journalism students.
+It came in at #21 on the list.
 NC State is a fairly large public school located in the large city of Raleigh.

 While working on their degree, communication and journalism majors at NC State accumulate an average of around $24,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $363.